Code-Institute-Submissions/cafe-gelato/README.md

   - On the top of the page you find the navigation bar.
 Then navigation bar is in a yellow color.
 The bar is styled with some opacity.
 Which help the blue navigation links to become visible.
   - The navigation links are centered in the navigation bar.
 They are named Home, Menu, Catering and Contact.
 The links connect the user to the website different sections.
-  - When you hover the mouse the navigation links.
-The text-color turns into white and the background around the navigation links becomes pink.
+  - When you hover the mouse over the navigation links.
+The text-color turns into white and the background around the navigation links turns into pink.

   ![navigationbar](https://user-images.githubusercontent.com/87748379/131383276-1c10b3e1-0c68-4394-a075-b4823f4fe8f8.JPG)